 Christian Formation is a pivotal component of the Cross Schools experience.
-Beginning in preschool and continuing through high school, students engage in Christian Formation through weekly Chapel services, classes, daily devotionals, prayer, and service.
+All students, preschoolers through High School, engage in Christian Formation through weekly Chapel services, classes, daily devotionals, prayer, and service.

 In preschool, weekly classes are offered where students learn Bible stories and children’s songs.

 In the K-4 Lower School, students begin using the Positive Action for Christ curriculum for daily devotionals.